 - One letter of recommendation.
 This should be a letter from someone who knows you and the way you work.
 For example, a supervisor from a job you have had where you gained relevant experience, a teacher from a class where you had an engaging learning experience or had to overcome challenges, a professor with whom you have gained some laboratory or research experience.

 - A personal statement describing the applicant’s research interests and technical skills (1,000 words max).

 - A culture of inclusion statement describing how you believe your experiences and/or perspectives would contribute to advancing a culture of diversity and inclusion at Rice Statistics (250 words max).

 - Application Deadline: Applications may be submitted until March 1, 2023.
 There is a priority deadline of Feb.
 15, 2023.

 - APPLY NOW

-Each participant will receive a $6,000 stipend for the 10-week internship ($600/week).
+Each participant will receive a $6,000 stipend for the 10-week internship and on-campus housing accommodations.
 Participants are also eligible for reimbursement up to $1,000 towards moving/travel to/from Houston.
 On-campus housing will be provided and paid for by the STAT-DATASCI program.
 Off-campus housing is at the expense of the participant.
 STAT-DATASCI students also have no-cost access to the Rice gym.